zrzka/blackmamba/README.rst

 to avoid them, but I can't promise stable interface for now.

 You're welcome to report `new issue <https://github.com/zrzka/blackmamba/issues/new>`_ if you find a bug or would like to have something added.
+Or `pull request
+<https://github.com/zrzka/blackmamba/pulls>`_ which is even better.

 Installation